oreogasper/GRPPROJECT/README.md

 the user must win all minigames) The user must guess each occurance correctly to win the game and receive their initial bet.

-- Jashvir: A user wants to play blackjack (standard rules).
-Once again, the user will make a bet and depending on the outcome of the game, they can win or lose tokens
+- Jashvir: As a user, I want to play blackjack (standard rules).
+As a player, I want to bet a certain amount that I either win or lose depending on the outcome of the game.
+As a player, I want to be able to see my hand and be able to stand, ending my turn, or hit, adding a card to my hand.
+As a player, I want to be able to see the outcome of the game depending on the moves I have made and my hand.

 - Emma: A user wants to see their stats (current tokens, wins, losses, win %, etc.).
 The user also wants to check the leaderboard to compare their stats against the top users.